 There is a difference between an anxiety disorder and a phobia.
 A phobia relates to a specific fear.
 Anxiety disorder is more of an umbrella term.
 There’s a range of different anxiety disorders and phobias fall into this category.

-If your anxiety-related symptoms persist, it’s a good idea to speak to a psychologist.
 At iPractice, we use blended care.
 This is a combination of online and offline therapy.
 You’ll have face-to-face conversations with a consulting psychologist and you’ll also have access to an online psychologist in between.
 This means that you can ask questions and share your thoughts whenever you want to.